vtexdocs/dev-portal-content/docs/guides/Integration-Guides/data-privacy/profile-system.md

 >❗ When implementing your integration:
 >
-> Do not forget to check the [Adaptations and limitations](https://developers.vtex.com/docs/guides/changes-and-limitations-pii-data-architecture) that impact other integrations.
+> Do not forget to check the [changes in VTEX features behavior to handle PII data](https://developers.vtex.com/docs/guides/changes-in-vtex-features-behavior-to-handle-pii-data) that impact other integrations, as well as the [current limitations related to PII data architecture](https://developers.vtex.com/docs/guides/limitations-of-the-pii-data-architecture-during-closed-beta).
 >
 > Note that, at the moment, [Master Data triggers](https://help.vtex.com/en/tutorial/creating-trigger-in-master-data--tutorials_1270) are not supported by the PII platform version Profile System, for example.